A Local’s Opinion On The Best Campground In The Great Smoky Mountains

 Planning A Family Vacation To The Smokies?
 See Our Local’s Guide To The Smokies

-If you want more info about the Tennessee side of the Smokies and especially about our favorite family-friendly trails, check out our Great Smoky Mountains National Park Guidebook available on Amazon.
+If you want more info about the Tennessee side, check out our 6 Day Great Smoky Mountains Itinerary.

-It lists recommended lodging options if you are not camping as well as activities and restaurants in nearby Townsend, TN.
+It lists family-friendly hiking trails, recommended lodging options if you are not camping, as well as activities and restaurants in nearby Townsend, TN.

 More Smokies Blogs